IAmSeg/generator-future-webapp/README.md

 ## Features

-Please see our [gulpfile](app/templates/gulpfile.babel.js) for up to date information on what we support.
+Please see the [gulpfile](app/templates/gulpfile.babel.js) for up to date information on what is supported.

 * CSS Autoprefixing
 * Write the CSS of the future with [cssnext](http://cssnext.io) and [PostCSS](https://github.com/postcss/postcss)